-- Have at least two semesters remaining prior to graduation
+- Have at least one semester remaining before graduation

 from the BBA program at the Shidler College of Business